Santo Gangemi

 Santo Rocco Gangemi (born 16 August 1961) is an Italian prelate of the Catholic Church who has spent his career in the diplomatic service of the Holy See.

 Biography

 Gangemi was born in Messina on 15 August 1961.
 He was ordained a priest on 28 June 1986 by Archbishop Ignazio Cannavò of Messina.

+Diplomatic career

 On 27 January 2012, Pope Benedict XVI named him Titular Archbishop of Umbriatico and Apostolic Nuncio to the Solomon Islands.
 Cardinal Angelo Sodano consecrated him a bishop on 17 March.